Ransomware attacks have quadrupled in 2016 – and that means we can expect serious growth in the cyber insurance market in Singapore.

 , told Insurance Business

-that the cyber market throughout the region is set to react to this increased threat and regulatory changes.
+that the cyber market in Singapore is set to react to this increased threat and regulatory changes.

 “As attacks proliferate, the market will continue to grow globally as well as in APAC and Singapore particularly,” Hayes said.

-The firm noted that in July and August 2016, they had handled more ransomware attacks than throughout the entirety of 2015.
+The firm noted that in July and August 2016, it had handled more ransomware attacks than throughout the entirety of 2015.

 Hayes stressed that the insurance industry has a key role to play in educating clients and businesses as cyber attacks continue to rise.

-“The insurance industry can help clients by raising awareness of the risks themselves and by helping organisations recover after they experience a cyber attack or data breach, Hayes continued.
+“The insurance industry can help clients by raising awareness of the risks themselves and by helping organizations recover after they experience a cyber attack or data breach,” he explained.

 “Insurers are able to use their experience addressing specific risks to give their clients advice on how to plan for emerging risks like ransomware.”